 The winner of the Sternfels Prize will receive $35,000 as a reward for their contribution to the field.
 This is not intended to be a grant, although the funds may be directed as such if the winner prefers.

 A panel of distinguished judges will review the top applications and choose the winner based on its novelty, scientific merit, and ability to be translated to the clinic.
+The panel will review finalist submissions on a blinded basis and select a winner that best meets the competition’s criteria.

 Applications need to be submitted as a PDF of no more than three pages, not including any appendices or supplemental sections.
 Applications should address the background and significance of the idea, its clinical relevance, and propose a workplan for how it might be tested.
+Visit the Case Examples page for help thinking of an idea.